 Topic A: Based upon the sociological perspective of Functionalism consider the following: Religion has endured and flourished through the centuries.
 Select one religion, denomination, or sect and describe how it is functional for society.
+State at least 3 examples.
 You are to employ sociological terms and the functionalist's perspective.
 Remember to think in terms of macro-sociological concepts & specify clearly what groups/institutions, etc. are involved and how they perpetuate the status quo; i.e., how they are functional or dysfunctional.

 Topic B: At your place of work (real or imaginary) your fellow employees are in discussion with a representative from a national union.
 The intention is to unionize the workplace.
 Describe in sociological terms and utilizing the conflict theory, analyze the circumstances at your workplace.
+Give 3 examples of conflict and state the nature of the conflict.
 Remember to think in terms of macro-sociological concepts & specify clearly what groups/institutions, etc. are involved and how they are in conflict and the nature of the conflict.

 Topic C: You have a close friend (since childhood, real or imaginary) and he/she comes out gay to you or as transgender (you choose).
-Describe in sociological terms and utilizing the symbolic interactionist perspective, describe your 'new' feelings attitude towards your friend.
-How has your relationship and been changed?
+Describe in sociological terms and utilizing the symbolic interactionist perspective, describe your 'new' feelings and attitude towards your friend.
+How has your relationship been changed?
 What will others think?
 What about your family?
-This assignment focuses on the micro-sociological labels & symbols apply?
-How are they altered? level: what State clearly the labels & symbols you point out.
+Give at least 3 examples of symbolic interactionism; before and after.
+This assignment focuses on the microsociological level: what labels & symbols apply?
+How are they altered?
+State clearly the labels & symbols you point out.